What Is A Timeshare And How Does It Work?

 There are a variety of costs involved in purchasing a timeshare, including the following:

-• Resale purchase: Because timeshares rarely appreciate in value, you could spend far less for a resale purchase (those on the secondary timeshare market) than one that you buy new directly.
-Timeshare resales often sell for only 50% of the original purchase price, though you could save as much as 70% of the original purchase cost.
+- Resale purchase: Timeshares rarely appreciate in value, so you could spend far less for a resale purchase on the secondary market instead of buying a new one.
+You could save as much as 70% of the original purchase cost.

-• Annual dues: The annual maintenance fees cost $1,000 on average in 2018, according to ARDA, though it could cost you more or less depending on the size of the unit you purchase.
+- Annual dues: The annual maintenance fees cost $1,170 on average in 2022, though it could cost you more or less depending on the size of the unit.
 If you have a deeded timeshare, you'll pay these costs indefinitely.
 The costs usually increase over time due to inflation.

 Make sure to ask about your all-in costs per year and when you'll pay them.
 Some resorts require you to pay monthly, quarterly or twice per year.